Ganja Burn

-"Ganja Burn" is a song recorded by Trinidadian-American rapper Nicki Minaj for her fourth studio album, Queen (2018).
+"Ganja Burn" is a song recorded by rapper Nicki Minaj for her fourth album, Queen (2018).
 It was written by Minaj, Jairus Mozee, and Jeremy Reid; while its production was done by the latter.
 "Ganja Burn" is a reggae-inspired reggae fusion song, that lyrically finds Minaj defending her position in the music industry, while sending a message to other female rappers.
-To promote it, an accompanying music video for the song directed by Mert and Marcus was released on August 13.
+To promote it, an accompanying music video for the song directed by Mert and Marcus was released on August 13, 2018.

 Background and release

-On August 10, 2018, Minaj revealed the final tracklist for her fourth studio album, Queen, that included an opening track titled "Ganja Burn".
+On August 10, 2018, Minaj revealed the final tracklist for her fourth album, Queen, that included an opening track titled "Ganja Burn".
 It premiered a few hours later as part of the album on all major music platforms.
-To promote it, as well as the 18 other tracks from the album, Minaj played the song live on her Beats 1 Queen Radio show with Zane Lowe, and explained the song's meaning.
+To promote it, as well as the 18 other tracks from the album, Minaj played the song live on her Beats 1 Queen Radio show with Zane Lowe and mentioned how it makes her emotional and gives her chills every time she listens to it, as it is one of her favorite songs on the album.
 The song was originally intended to be titled "Ganja Burn", however when submitting the track listing, Minaj accidentally wrote "Burns" instead.
 It has since been fixed on iTunes and Spotify.
-Some lyrics quoted from the track were printed on the Queen merchandise.
+Additionally, the title itself is a double entendre as it is not only referring to the burning of marijuana, but it is also representing Nicki Minaj removing the negative factors in her life.
+Some lyrics quoted from the track were printed on the Queen merchandise, such as clothing, ashtrays, lighters, and rolling papers.